wp-statistics/wp-statistics/readme.txt

 * Updated: List of webcrawlers to catch more bots.
 * Updated: Statistics reporting options in settings no longer needs a page reload to hide/show the settings.
 * Updated: Summary Statistcs now uses the WordPress set format for the time and date.
-* Fixed: Webcrawler detection now works and is case insensitive.
+* Fixes: Webcrawler detection now works and is case insensitive.
-* Fixed: Install code now correctly sets defaults.
+* Fixes: Install code now correctly sets defaults.
-* Fixed: Upgrade code now works correctly.
+* Fixes: Upgrade code now works correctly.
 If you are running V3.2, your old data will be preserved, older versions will delete the tables and recreate them.
-* Fixed: Ajax submissions on the optmiziation page (like the empty table function) should work in IE and other browsers that are sensitive to cross site attacks.
+* Fixes: Ajax submissions on the optmiziation page (like the empty table function) should work in IE and other browsers that are sensitive to cross site attacks.
-* Fixed: Replaced call to the dashboard code (to support the postbox widgets on the log screen) with the proper call to the postbox code as WordPress 3.8 beta 1 did not work with the old code.
+* Fixes: Replaced call to the dashboard code (to support the postbox widgets on the log screen) with the proper call to the postbox code as WordPress 3.8 beta 1 did not work with the old code.
 * Updated:  Highcharts JS 3.0.1 to JS 3.0.7 version.

 = 3.2 =